João de Brito

-João de Brito (born 1958) is a Portuguese-American artist who has lived in Northern California since 1978, yet he travels extensively throughout California, the U.S. and Europe to paint in oils en plein air and from memory.
+João de Brito, commonly written as Joao De Brito (born 1958), is a Portuguese and American painter.
+He has lived in Northern California since 1978, and travels extensively throughout the United States and Europe to paint in oils en plein air.
 From age 6, he has observed and studied art to acquire a passion for expressing himself using impressionist/figurative views on canvas.